MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inherent-permissions.md

 [InherentPermissions(PermissionObjectType: PermissionObjectType, ObjectId: Integer, Permissions: Text [, InherentPermissionsScope: InherentPermissionsScope])]
 ```

-To know details about the syntax of `InherentPermissions` attribute, see [InherentPermissions Attribute](../developer/attributes/devenv-inherentpermissions-attribute.md).
+To see details about the syntax of the `InherentPermissions` attribute, see [InherentPermissions Attribute](../developer/attributes/devenv-inherentpermissions-attribute.md).

 ## Example

-Lets look at the code example for `InherentPermissions` attribute.
+Let's look at a code example for the `InherentPermissions` attribute.

 ```AL
 [InherentPermissions